Bubobubobubobubo/sardine/README.md

 # Using Sardine

+This tutorial will only cover the very basics of using **Sardine**.
+To get more information, click on each module in the source tree to read their own `README.md` files.
+Give me some time to fill out the documentation while I develop the first working release :).

 ### The internal Clock

 As soon as the library is imported (`from sardine import *`), an instance of `Clock` will start to run in the background and will be referenced by the variable `c`. `Clock` is the main MIDI Clock.
 By default, this clock is running in `active` mode: it will send a MIDI clock signal every tick on the default MIDI port.
 It can also be `passive` and listen to the default MIDI port if you prefer.
 Don't override the `c` variable.
 You won't have to worry a lot about the internals.
 Just remember that some methods can be used and changed on-the-fly to maximize the fun you get: